Murder on the Orient Express

 Re-riding the mystery train

 A lot of mystery novels don't stand up to repeated readings.
 Makes sense.
 Once you know the ending—once the mystery has been solved—the tension in the slow buildup to the conclusion is dissipated.
 Plot holes and thin characterizations, overlooked in the first rush to resolution, become glaringly obvious the second time through.
-Best to close the book with a satisfied sigh after a first reading, revel in the cleverness of its finale for a few minutes, then put it away, never to be re-opened or thought about again.
+After a first reading, best to close the book with a satisfied sigh, revel in the cleverness of its finale for a few minutes, then put it away, never to be re-opened or thought about again.

 Unfortunately, Agatha Christie is not such a writer.
 At least not in Murder on the Orient Express.
 The novel featuring her popular sleuth Hercule Poirot is practically the stereotype of a mystery whose acclaim is based almost entirely on its unusual solution of a puzzling mystery, and on a willingness to overlook all the less-than-believable characters and even more unbelievable circumstances that lead to the ending.